Hasnain-Haider/url-builder/README.md

 Quickly assemble routes and urls.
 Can be used for a variety of purposes like

-* route generation
+* Route Generation
-* api testing
+* API testing
-* webcrawling/scraping
+* Webcrawling/scraping
 * etc.

 _____________________________________________